In general, testing for the human immunodeficiency virus (HIV) is a 2-step process that involves a screening test and follow-up tests.

 With the blood test, veins and arteries vary in size from one patient to another, and from one side of the body to the other.
-Obtaining a blood sample from some people may be more difficult than from others.
+Taking blood from some people may be more difficult than from others.
 Other risks associated with having blood drawn are slight, but may include:

 - Excessive bleeding